For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Once you hit the threshold, repayments are automatically docked from your wages before you get paid.
 That is, unless you're self-employed, in which case it's calculated when you submit your self-assessment tax return.
 Either way, you pay 9% on anything you earn above the threshold (not your whole salary!).

 The RPI rate is set each September and uses the rate from March of that year.
-However, as inflation has been so high this academic year, the government decided to apply a flat rate instead.
-As such, from 1st March 2024, the interest rate is 7.7%.
+The current interest rate is 7.3%.

 Student Loan repayments for Welsh students